Eros: How to Worship the God of Love and Lust

 Eros is the ancient Greek god of love, lust, procreation and desire.

-He’s also the mischievous son of the goddess Aphrodite and the husband of Psyche.
+He’s also the mischievous son of the goddess Aphrodite.

 Eros’s name means ‘love’ or ‘desire’.